MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

     > [!div class="mx-imgBorder"]
     > ![Activity suggestion grid view](media/auto-capture-premium-activity-suggestion-grid-view.png "Activity suggestion grid view")

 3. Select an activity suggestion.
-In this example, we're selecting an email from **Kenny Smith** that's related to **Printers and Paper clips**.
+In this example, we're selecting an email that's related to **Chairs & Tables**.

     > [!NOTE]
     > You can select multiple activity suggestions to delete.